andrucior/grafika_1/README.md

 Horizontal, vertical constraints.
 Fixed edge length.
 Maximum one constraint per edge.
-Two adjacent edges cannot both be horizontal or both vertical.
+Two adjacent edges cannot both be horizontal or vertical.

 Visibility of Constraints:
 Constraints are displayed as icons on the corresponding edge.